OSHA Trench Safety Requirements

 Cutting back the trench walls at an angle inclined away from the excavation.
 The required angle depends on soil type.
 This is the most common method for open trenches in residential and commercial work.
 Sloping requires more excavation (wider trenches) but no special equipment.

 For a 6-foot-deep trench in Type C soil, the slope setback is 6 × 1.5 = 9 feet on each side, making the total top width = bottom width + 18 feet.
-Use the OSHA trench sloping calculator to calculate the required dimensions for your trench.
+Use the OSHA trench sloping calculator to plan trench geometry from Appendix B maximum allowable slope tables after the competent person has classified the deposit and evaluated site conditions.

 2. Benching

 Excavating the sides of the trench in a series of horizontal steps (benches) rather than a continuous slope.
-Benching is not allowed in Type C soil.
-For Type A soil, bench height cannot exceed 4 feet.
-For Type B, bench height cannot exceed 4 feet and the vertical side of each bench must be no more than the bench height.
+Benching is not allowed in Type C soil, and Appendix B benching configurations apply only to excavations 20 feet or less in depth.

 3. Shoring